GoogleCloudPlatform/cloud-data-quality/USERMANUAL.md

 #### Outliers by z-score

 The z-score is the deviation from the mean in units of the standard deviation.
-If the values in a column have a mean of 10 and  a standard deviation of 2, then a value of 16 in this column has a z-score of (10-16)/2 = 3.
+If the values in a column have a mean of 10 and  a standard deviation of 2, then a value of 16 in this column has a z-score of (16-10)/2 = 3 standard deviations.

 The z-score is frequently used to identify outliers.